SM7RA

 (See Directors' Update February 2022 below)

 The estate management company was set up in 2014 as a condition of planning consent by Mendip District Council.
-It not only manages the community spaces in Phase 7 - open spaces, grass, and parking areas - but is also responsible for charging residents for the costs, and for maintaining standards and covenants.
+It not only manages the community spaces in Phase 7 - open spaces, grass, and parking areas - but is also responsible for charging residents for the costs, and for maintaining standards and enforcing covenants.

 Bloor Homes appointed the sole director when the company was formed.
 All owners of Phase 7 properties were required to be members of the company and to pay potentially unlimited costs.